InteractiveAdvertisingBureau/openvv/README.md

 3rd party integration
 ==========================

-Allows 3rd parties to more easily provide video viewability measurement by exposing the VPAID data as well as the viewability data via a JavaScript API.
+Allows 3rd parties to easily provide video viewability measurement by exposing the VPAID data as well as the viewability data via a JavaScript API.
 The release extends the functionality of OVVAsset.as for it to be used as the base class for integrating openvv into SWF Ads.

 ## Demo
 A working demo based on the openvv demo is available here: http://video.doubleverify.com
 ## Overview
-The addition to OVVAsset.as includes an **initEventsWiring** method which does the following:
+The addition to OVVAsset.as includes an **initEventsWiring** and **addJavaScriptResourceOnEvent** methods to be use for third parties integrations as follow:

-1. Registers OVVAsset.as as an event listener to VPAID events fired by the creative
-2. Registers itself as a listener to existing OVV events fired by the asset itself.
-3.  publishes JavaScript pub/sub ($ovv) to page.

-## Usage
-### ActionScript
 1. Instantiate an OVVAsset object and pass it a unique identifier.
-2. Call initEventsWiring method and pass it the EventDispatcher that fires VPAID events.
+2. Registers OVVAsset.as as an event listener to VPAID events fired by the creative using **initEventsWiring** function passing the EventDispatcher that Fires IVPAID events.
+3. Call **addJavaScriptResourceOnEvent** function with the VPAID event name upon the JavaScript tag should be renderd and the JavaScript tag url.

 Code snippet:
 <pre>
 public function initAd(width:Number, height:Number, viewMode:String, desiredBitrate:Number, creativeData:String, environmentVars:String):void
 {
    ...
-  _viewabilityAsset = new OVVAsset('http://localhost/OVVBeacon.swf', guid);
+  _viewabilityAsset = new OVVAsset('http://domain.com/OVVBeacon.swf', guid);
   // call initEventWiring with this to register asset as listener to VPAID events _viewabilityAsset.initEventsWiring(this);
-  // Load 3rd party tags
-  // Use adID to pass the asset ID var tagSrc:String = "http://someUrl.com/3rdPartyTag.js?adID=" + guid;
+  // Load 3rd party tags.
+Use **adID** to pass the asset ID var tagSrc:String = "http://someUrl.com/3rdPartyTag.js?adID=" + guid;
-  var func:String = "function createTag() {"
-			    + "var tag = document.createElement('script');"
-			    + "tag.type = 'text/javascript';"
-			    + "tag.src = \"" + tagSrc + "\";"
-			    + "document.body.insertBefore(tag, document.body.firstChild);}";
-  var createTag:XML = new XML("<script><![CDATA[" + func + "]]></script>");
-  ExternalInterface.call(createTag);
+  _viewabilityAsset.addJavaScriptResourceOnEvent(VPAIDEvent.AdStarted, tagSrc);
   ...
 }
 </pre>